OFFICE OF THE OMBUDSMAN

-The Office of the Ombudsman acts as a single point of contact for family members, advocates and other concerned citizens who are interested in reporting complaints on behalf of youth under supervision to the Georgia Department of Juvenile Justice.
+The Ombudsman, pronounced "Um-buds-mon", is DJJ’s agency- wide problem-solver responsible for investigating complaints and attempting to resolve them for the individuals involved.
+The Ombudsman acts as a single point of contact for family members, advocates and other concerned citizens who are interested in reporting complaints on behalf of youth under supervision to the Georgia Department of Juvenile Justice.

 The Ombudsman’s Office acts as a point of contact for:

-- Families and loved ones of young offenders
+Families and loved ones of young offenders

 Parties reporting concerns and complaints of wrongdoing, misconduct or negligence alleged against the Department of Juvenile Justice

 The DJJ Ombudsman is dedicated to fairness and serves to uphold the public trust by showing compassion, maintaining confidentiality, and remaining neutral.